-The latest Value at Political Risk report (Vapor), produced by global advisory firm Oxford Analytics, says that the oil and gas industry is the most politically exposed sector globally due to spiking political violence in the Middle East.
+The latest Value at Political Risk report (Vapor), produced by global advisory firm Oxford Analytica, says that the oil and gas industry is the most politically exposed sector globally due to spiking political violence in the Middle East.

 Oil and gas jumped from fifth place in Q2 to first place in Q3, knocking gas and water utilities off the top spot (figure 1), as oil tankers are being seized and attacked in the Persian Gulf and Gulf of Oman, and concerns remain over Libya.

-While Oxford Analytics says it isn’t a surprise that oil and gas is now the riskiest sector politically, the move does demonstrate how disparate events can quickly change the risk environment for an industry.
+While Oxford Analytica says it isn’t a surprise that oil and gas is now the riskiest sector politically, the move does demonstrate how disparate events can quickly change the risk environment for an industry.

 “We believe that oil and gas, followed by gas and water utilities and power utilities are chief concerns for stakeholders in the next 12 months, and are the most politically exposed sectors,” Oxford Analytica’s head of risk analytics, Simon Coote tells GTR.